sachithdickwella/math-tutorial-repo/README.md

-# math-tutorial-repo
+# Math for ML Tutorial
-Math for ML Tutorial.
+Math for machine learning and deep learning fundamental.